asoroosh/xDF/README.md

 ```

 Realise that simulating a pair of time series with different autocorrelation with a specified (log-zero) correlation is challenging.
 If the original pair of white time series (before "colouring") have correlation rho, they will not have correlation rho after colouring.
-This can be corrected with  corrected using Eq.
+This can be corrected using Eq.
 S9 in Section S3.1 as following

 ```
 Sigma_X  = toeplitz(ac_x);